mrnyby/i2wd-workshop/js-basics.md

 # JavaScript Basics

 Unlike HTML and CSS, JavaScript is a __programming language__.
 Like many other programming languages, JavaScript is __Turing complete__; JavaScript scripts or programs can do any possible computational task.
-JavaScript is one of, if not the, most prevalent programming languages in modern software development.
+JavaScript is one of the most prevalent programming languages in modern software development.

 ## Types